 Looking for a foreclosure or REO property in ?

-REO stands for Real Estate Owned.
-These are properties which have gone through foreclosure and are now owned by the bank or mortgage company.
-This is unlike a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-You must also be ready to pay with cash in hand.
-And on top of all that, you'll accept the property one-hundred percent as is.
-That might comprise existing liens and even current denizens that need to be expelled.
+REO is Real Estate Owned.
+These are properties that have completed the foreclosure process and are currently possessed by the bank or mortgage company.
+This differs from real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+The buyer must also be prepared to pay with cash in hand.
+To top everything off, you'll accept the property one-hundred percent as is.
+That possibly will consist of current liens and even current residents that may require expulsion.

-A REO, by contrast, is a more tidy and attractive proposition.
-The REO property did not find a buyer during foreclosure auction.
-Now the bank owns it.
-The lender will take care of the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from normal disclosure requirements.
-For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects of which they are informed.
+A REO, conversely, is a more tidy and attractive proposition.
+The REO property was unable to find a buyer during foreclosure auction.
+The lender now owns it.
+The bank will attend to the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from standard disclosure requirements.
+For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that normally requires sellers to disclose any defects of which they are knowledgeable.

-It's frequently assumed that any REO must be a bargain and an opportunity for easy money.
+It is frequently believed that any REO must be a good buy and an possibility for easy money.
 This isn't always true.
-You have to be cautious about buying a REO if your intent is make money.
-While it's true that the bank is often anxious to sell it promptly, they are also strongly encouraged to get as much as they can for it.
+You have to be cautious about buying a REO if your intent is profit from the sell.
+While it's true that the bank is usually anxious to sell it soon, they are also strongly motivated to get as much as they can for it.
 When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well flipping foreclosures.
-Still there are also many REO's that are not good buys and may not be money makers.
+The bargains with money making potential exist, and many people do very well buying foreclosures.
+But there are also many REO's that are not good buys and not likely to turn a profit.

-Most lenders have a REO department that you'll work with while buying a REO property from them.
-Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know regarding the condition of the property and what their process is for receiving offers.
-Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.
+Most lenders have a REO department that you'll work with when buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for accepting offers.
+Since banks usually sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've made your offer, you can expect the bank to make a counter offer.
-At this point it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
-Be aware, you'll be contending with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've made your offer, you can expect the bank to respond with a counter offer.
+From there it will be up to you to decide whether to accept their counter, or submit another counter offer.
+Understand, you'll be contending with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
 It's not unusual for the process of offers and counter offers to take days or even weeks.